bates64/papermario-dx/README.md

 - US release only (no JP, PAL, or iQue - none of these are near 100% yet)
 - Shiftable builds by default
 - `DX_DEBUG_MENU` - Enables a debug menu.
-Toggle with the L button and navigate with the D-pad.
+Navigate with the D-pad (D-L for back, D-R for open, D-U/D-D for up/down).
 - `DX_SKIP_LOGOS` - Skips the logos at the start of the game.

 [discord]: https://discord.gg/urUm3VG